Lyapunov/html5-canvas-fun/README.md

 The topics of the stuffs in this repo are originating from '90s.
 They were popular at that time, and I found them in various sources.
 E.g. see item 7, it is the starfield screen saver of Windows 3.1.
 Or see the rotating cube.
 It seemed everyone was writing rotating cube. ( And rotating pyramids, rotating cylinders, rotating hexagonal prisms.
 No, I am not kidding. )

 I coded all of these once in Turbo Pascal and Asm.
 But hey, today I don't really need to pet a dinosaur to write a rotating cube.
 A web browser and a text editor do a much better job together.
 Using Html 5 Canvas + Javascript is just like mixing the good parts of everything I saw before.
 The basics are lightweight, getting to see the first primitives takes only 60 lines or so.

 Neato!

-If coding is not fun, then you do it in the wrong way.